tschuelia/Pandora/docs/cli_config.rst

 Pandora performs its bootstrapping and sliding-window analyses file-based and makes use of the Eigenstrat format.
 Thus, all other file formats are automatically converted to Eigenstrat prior to the analyses using the ``convertf`` tool.
 Make sure to correctly set the ``convertf`` option in your config file before running Pandora.

+Note that Pandora does **not** apply any kind of preprocessing to your data.
+Make sure to run any appropriate preprocessing (e.g. LD-pruning) prior to Pandora.

 Output files
 ------------